Cattaraugus County Fairgrounds: Other events

+The Little Valley Gun Show is held each year in April and the Sportmans Rendezvous follows the Fair in August each year.
+Relay for Life established an event at the grounds in 2016.

-In addition to the racing events, four demolition derbies are held at the track each year.
+Four demolition derbies are held at the track each year.
 The first is held every July 4 as part of the annual "Freedom Daze" celebration; the three others are during the Cattaraugus County Fair in early August.
 The last of these is labeled the "Western New York Championship" and determines who represents the county in the Great New York State Fair derby.
 One of the derbies features a school bus class, which is also paired with a short figure 8 race; these were discontinued after the 2009 fair but returned in 2013.
 Tractor pulling is a regular feature at the fairgrounds, with larger trucks using the main asphalt surface and tractors using the infield.
 The track also holds concerts, typically one or two country music acts during each county fair.
-Relay for Life established an event at the grounds in 2016.